Call For A Free Initial Consultation (703) 273-4100

 How a Traffic Lawyer Can Help with your Fairfax City Ticket

 In those cases where we believe we can help, we will want to get some more information.
 If, for example, you have received a ticket for speeding, it will be important to know the speed alleged, your driving record, and any information about where you were headed and traffic conditions.
 Any conversation with the police officer should be discussed as well.
 After speaking about the case we will then want to discuss whether a trial is appropriate or putting together a mitigation package for court.
 In most cases, traffic tickets in Fairfax City are resolved by plea agreement for a reduced offense with the Fairfax City Prosecutor.
+Below are some of the cases we handle:

-Preparing for your Hearing in Fairfax City
+Preparing for your Court Hearing in Fairfax City

 Whenever our clients have a traffic ticket, we always prepare them for court whether or not they plan to appear with us.
 In most cases, we want to prepare a mitigation package for the court date.
-Case preparation depends on the charge but, many times, will involve our client taking a defensive driving course before court either in-person or online.
-In some cases, a speedometer calibration may be important to check for the accuracy of the speedometer.
+Case preparation depends on the charge but, many times, it will involve our client taking a defensive driving course before court either in-person or online.
+In some speeding cases, a speedometer calibration may be important to check for the accuracy of the speedometer.
 In some cases involving young drivers, there are some Judges that believe that a person's youth works against them due to their inexperience in driving so we may recommend that some community service be done for court.

 Talk to a Traffic Lawyer about your Fairfax City Ticket

 Do not hesitate to reach out to us if you simply have questions or want help for your case.
 All consultations are free.
 You can give us a call anytime Monday through Friday or simply use the "contact our firm" form and we will quickly get in touch with you.
+The Fairfax City General District Court is a municipal court but has the same penalties as every other court in Virginia.
+So it is important to handle the case with that in mind.

 The truth about your case